 What is Affiliate Marketing?

-Affiliate marketing is defined by Wikipedia as “ a type of performance-based marketing in which a business rewards one or more affiliates for each visitor or customer brought about by the affiliate’s own marketing efforts.”
+Wikipedia defines affiliate marketing as “ a type of performance-based marketing in which a business rewards one or more affiliates for each visitor or customer brought about by the affiliate’s own marketing efforts.”

 Additionally, the content creator works with the product creator or seller to get approved to promote this product.
 The content creator has to agree to the terms and conditions set by the product owner before they can start promoting the product or service.

-Note that the price of the product does not change when a customer clicks and buys from an affiliate link.
+Note that the product’s price does not change when a customer clicks and buys from an affiliate link.

 After the friend asks you a few questions, like what are you going to use it for, and how long will you be using the computer.
 After much thought and testing, he recommends a laptop that’s perfect for you.
 He tells you the best time to buy it and everything.